deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](charts/charts_9_2.png "🔼 Figure 6: The effectiveness of classifier-free guidance on consistency models.")

-> 🔼 The chart displays the impact of classifier-free guidance (CFG) strength on 1-step and 2-step FID scores for consistency models, showing performance variation at different CFG strengths and iteration numbers.
+> 🔼 The chart displays the impact of classifier-free guidance (CFG) strength on the FID scores for both 1-step and 2-step sampling from consistency models.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: The effectiveness of classifier-free guidance on consistency models.